Ivanka Is In Hot Water Over Her Father's Day MAGA Tweet

 Advertisement

-Special Counsel Henry Kerner, a Trump appointee, called Conway’s behavior “unprecedented.”
+Special Counsel Henry Kerner, a Trump appointee, called Conway’s behaviour “unprecedented.”
 Last week, the White House defended Conway’s actions as “her constitutional rights to free speech and due process.”

 Refinery29 has reached out to the White House, and we'll update this story when we hear back.